-Katy's work with businesses is informed by the most current research, including findings from her own PhD, which Katy is pursuing alongside.
-Katy successfully secured the prestigious ESRC DTP scholarship to complete this vital research.
-Katy is also a highly experienced HE Lecturer, and has also presented at academic conferences, winning awards for her research.
+Katy is also a highly experienced HE Lecturer, and has presented at academic conferences, winning awards for her research.

-Working in world leading research has led Katy to collaborate extensively with various organisations, including The NHS, universities and baby loss charities.
+Working in world leading research has led Katy to collaborate extensively with various organisations, including The NHS, universities, global energy companies, baby loss charities and more.

 1 in 4

 Employees affected by reproductive issues and/or childlessness feel triggered by pro-natal practices at work.